in28minutes/in28minutes-initiatives/The-in28Minutes-Way/readme.md

 # The in28Minutes Way

-A question we get asked frequently is
+#### Question

-> How did in28Minutes get to 100,000 students?
+> How did in28Minutes get to 100,000 learners across the world?

 ![](images/udemy-total-students.png)

-There is a simple answer to this:
+#### Answer

-> We are focused on creating the awesome course experiences for our learners.
+> We are focused on creating the awesome course (learning) experiences.
 Period.

-What is an awesome course experience?
+#### An awesome learning experience?
+What's that?

-To answer this, you would need to understand what we call 'The in28Minutes Way'
-- How do we design our courses?
+Yeah.
+You need to get insight into the in28Minutes world to answer that.
+You need to understand "The in28Minutes Way"
 - What are our beliefs?
 - What do we love?
 - Why do we do what we do?
+- How do we design our courses?

-Let's get started on 'The in28Minutes Way'!
+Let's get started on "The in28Minutes Way"!

+#### Important Components of "The in28Minutes Way"

 * [Continuous Learning](#continuous-learning)
 * [Hands-on](#hands-on)